 - Choose a partner who can review the service you currently use for phone lines, internet service providers, and other services.
 It's often possible to reduce cost or increases services and speed of connections at the same cost, by changing carriers or sometimes just the contract.
 When you are updating your communication system, it is an ideal time to engage your consultative partner to review options and other services or applications that can have a positive impact on your business as well.

 Phone System Upgrade FAQ's:Q: How long will it take to upgrade my system once the implementation team begins the installation?

 A: As a general rule a small system can be installed in a week while a large one can take a month or more.
-Most companies will require 4-12 weeks to begin the installation, depending on the complexity of the design, preparation time needed, ordering leads times, skilled installer availability and other dependencies to a successful implementation.
-Once the project begins the duration varies greatly depending on over size and complexity of the implementation.
+Most companies will require 4-12 weeks to begin the installation, depending on the complexity of the design, preparation time needed, ordering leads times, skilled installer availability, and other dependencies to a successful implementation.
+Once the project begins the duration varies greatly depending on size and complexity of the implementation.

 Q: How should I evaluate different phone systems?

 A: Evaluations should always consider the total cost of ownership (TCO) and return on investment (ROI).
 TCO includes the upfront amount being paid for the system and installation plus ongoing costs including anticipated upgrades.
-Different manufacturers have different upgrade frequency and costs.
+Different manufacturers have different upgrade frequencies and costs.
 For instance, Mitel is well known to allow preservation of your investment while Cisco is known to cost much more to keep their systems current.
 All manufacturers have their own product life cycle standards.